googleapis/api-compiler/README.md

 --bin_out $BINARY_FILE_NAME
 ```

-This command will output the service configuration in different formats:
+This command will output the service configuration in different
+formats:
 - Binary file: $BINARY_FILE_NAME
 - Json file: $JSON_FILE_NAME

-Either format can be used to configure a Google Cloud Endpoints API.
+Any of these can be used as input to an Endpoints API server.

-## Creating service configuration from an OpenAPI Specification
+## Creating service config from an OpenAPI Spec

-Validate an OpenAPI Specification and create the corresponding service configuration.
+Validate the OpenAPI Spec and create the service configuration.

 ```
-alias gapi-config-gen='java -jar <path to gapi-service-config-gen-with-deps-0.0.5-SNAPSHOT.jar>'
+alias gapi-config-gen='java -jar <path to gapi-service-config-gen-with-deps-0.0.0-SNAPSHOT.jar>'
 OPENAPI_FILE=<OpenAPI Spec filename>
 JSON_FILE_NAME=<json output file name>
 BINARY_FILE_NAME=<binary output file name>